nasa/bp/README.md

-# core Flight System (cFS) Bundle Protocol Application (BP)
+# core Flight System (cFS) Bundle Protocol Application (BPNode)

 ## Introduction

-The cFS Bundle Protocol Application (BP) is a core Flight System (cFS) application that integrates the Bundle Protocol (BP) library ([BPLib](https://github.com/nasa/bplib)) [- Modify when GitHub link is available -] with cFS to add RFC9171 Bundle Protocol services to embedded space flight systems.
+The cFS Bundle Protocol Application (BPNode) is a core Flight System (cFS) application that integrates the Bundle Protocol (BP) library ([BPLib](https://github.com/nasa/bplib)) with cFS to add RFC-9171 Bundle Protocol services to embedded space flight systems.

-With BP, cFS can participate in a Delay/Disruption Tolerant Network (DTN) as a DTN Node. cFS BP communicates with other DTN nodes via BP.
+With BPNode, cFS can participate in a Delay/Disruption Tolerant Network (DTN) as a DTN Node. cFS BPNode communicates with other DTN nodes via BP.

 ## Software Required